Benemenn/mengfotobox/index.md

 - if you have the photo printer, set it up near the Laptop
 - Connect the Laptop to Power
 - Connect the Camera via USB-C to the Laptop
+ ##### Lights
+ - Unpack the lights
+ - Extend the tripods
+ - Take the Lightbulbs
+ - Open the umbrellas, push the middle part over the socket of the bulb
+ - Screw in the lightbulbs
+ - Pull the white cloth over all 4 edges of the umbrella
+ - Mount the umbrella on top of the tripod, be sure to fasten the screws firmly
+ - adjust the height of the lights as needed!

 #### 2. Set up the software